POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required.
 A Master’s degree in public, business, personnel or human resource administration, social sciences, or a related field or a Juris Doctor (J.D.) is preferred.
-Earned graduate credit hours from an accredited college or university in the specified areas may substitute on a year-for-year bases for the required experience at a rate of twenty-four (24) earned graduate credit hours for one year of experience.
+Earned graduate credit hours from an accredited college or university in the specified areas may substitute on a year-for-year basis for the required experience at a rate of twenty-four (24) earned graduate credit hours for one year of experience.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Assures proper handling of reported discrimination and/or harassment incidents by processing complaints from faculty, staff, and students in accord with appropriate University Policies, conducts investigations of alleged discrimination and/or harassment, and advises complainants of all options available, within and outside the University system.
+1. Assists the Director, Office for Institutional Compliance and Title IX Coordinator in ensuring University compliance with Applicable EO Laws.2.
+Assures proper handling of reported discrimination and/or harassment incidents by processing complaints from faculty, staff, and students in accord with appropriate University Policies, conducts investigations of alleged discrimination and/or harassment, and advises complainants of all options available, within and outside the University system.

-7. Travels to the University’s West Plains and Mountain Grove campuses as needed.
+8. Travels to the University’s West Plains and Mountain Grove campuses as needed.

 11. Serves on University committees as requested.

-14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attends training and/or courses as required.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attends training and/or courses as required.

-15. Contributes to the overall success of the University by performing other duties as assigned.
+13. Contributes to the overall success of the University by performing other duties as assigned.

 SUPERVISION